 The plant can be a real challenge to grow outside of very temperate areas.
-To do well, it needs lots of moisture, plant food and quite a bit of warm weather.
+To do well, it needs lots of moisture, just the right humidity and plant food and quite a bit of warm weather.

 While this is a challenging plant, it is worth a try.
 Follow these growing tips: